 Whiskey, rum or brandy (or whatever liqueur you like)

 Whisk eggs, yolks, erythritol and salt together in a large saucepan.
 Slowly whisk in almond milk until well combined.
-Using a candy thermometer, cook mixture over low heat while stirring constantly, until it becomes thick enough to coat the back of a spoon and registers 180F, about 20 minutes.
+Using a candy thermometer, cook mixture over low heat while stirring constantly, until it becomes thick enough to coat the back of a spoon and registers 170F, 15 to 20 minutes.

 Strain egg mixture into a large bowl and stir in vanilla, stevia and nutmeg.
 Cover tightly with plastic wrap and chill for at least three hours and up to 2 days.

 Just before serving, whip cream into soft peaks and gently fold into the egg mixture.
 Add 1 oz liquor or liqueur to each glass and pour eggnog over.
 Stir gently and sprinkle with grated nutmeg.